 UGA - The Move to Athens, Georgia

 Beginning in the dormitory study-rooms, Sifu Kiessling began to offer Northern Shaolin Kung Fu classes.
 From there, the classes often moved around, trying to find the best location.
 University Gardens, City parks, rooms in the Student Center, on the lawn in front of the Main University Library, a room above the University Radio Station and more…

 There were brief interludes of breaks from studies and drives back and forth between Atlanta and Athens.
 And then Sifu Kiessling decided to live in Athens for awhile, regardless of attending school.
 Working and living there, he moved into a Duplex and began teaching many mornings and nights per week, offering morning Kung Fu at his home and evening classes on campus.

-During this time, he created what was called The Gate of Life, a branding rich in metaphor, such as the concept of training in the Traditional Chinese Martial Arts being like a gate to a life, with more depth, but also the concept of the 命門 Mìng Mén / Meng6 Mun4.
+During this time, he created what was called The Gate of Life, a branding rich in metaphor, such as the concept of training in the Traditional Chinese Martial Arts is like a gate to life, with more depth, but also the concept of the 命門 Mìng Mén / Meng6 Mun4.
 This is an acupuncture point used in Traditional Chinese Medicine (TCM), as well as a focal point in other practices.

 After becoming the Athens Bei Shaolin Wu Guan (Athens Northern Shaolin Martial Training Hall), we continued our Kung Fu.